Where: the Otway Ranges—south-west Victoria

 The Old Beechy has some steep and gravelly sections early on, but soon settles into a more relaxed mood with a long, gradual, winding descent into Gellibrand.
 It's a very charming trail, a narrow-gauge line that, again, takes you through very beautiful forest.

 The region itself is a world famous attraction thanks to its wild and scenic coastline, beautiful beaches and the stunning rainforest that carpet its ranges.
-The forest is lush, containing tree ferns and mountain ash-a tall, majestic eucalypt that is the tallest flowering plant in the world.
+The forest is lush, containing tree ferns and mountain ash, the tallest flowering plant in the world.

-There are three waterfalls en-route-Erskine Falls (km46), Sabine Falls (km74), and Beauchamp Falls (km97, where you can also camp).
+There are three waterfalls (all marked on map): Erskine Falls, Sabine Falls, and Beauchamp Falls, where you can also camp.

 You can swim at the beach in Lorne, and check out the things to see and do in town.